alexandercerutti/passkit-generator/README.md

 ---

-You can follow the [Apple Developer documentation](https://apple.co/2wuJLC1) (_Package Structure_) to build a correct pass model.
+You can follow [_Create the Directory and add Files for the Pass_](https://apple.co/3zumjFI) at Apple Developer to build a correct pass model.
 The **icon is required** in order to make the pass work.
 Omitting an icon resolution, might make a pass work on a device (e.g. Mac) but not on another (e.g. iPhone). _Manifest.json_ and _signature_ will be automatically ignored from the model and generated in runtime.

 You can also create `.lproj` folders (e.g. _en.lproj_ or _it.lproj_) containing localized media.
-To include a folder or translate texts inside the pass, please refer to [Localizing Passes](./API.md#localizing-passes) in the API documentation.
+To include a folder or translate texts inside the pass, please refer to [Localizing Passes](https://github.com/alexandercerutti/passkit-generator/wiki/API-Documentation-Reference#localizing-passes) in the wiki API documentation.

 To include a file that belongs to an `.lproj` folder in buffers, you'll just have to name a key like `en.lproj/thumbnail.png`.

 ##### Pass.json

 Create a `pass.json` by taking example from examples folder models or the one provided by Apple for the [first tutorial](https://apple.co/2NA2nus) and fill it with the basic informations, that are `teamIdentifier`, `passTypeIdentifier` and all the other basic keys like pass type.
-Please refer to [Top-Level Keys/Standard Keys](https://apple.co/2PRfSnu) and [Top-Level Keys/Style Keys](https://apple.co/2wzyL5J).
+Please refer to [Pass interface documentation on Apple Developers](https://apple.co/3DeKKYA).

 ```json
 {